 On Nov.
 22, Romans celebrate the Feast of St. Cecilia at Santa Cecilia in Trastevere.

-Rome in December: Christmas and Hannukkah
+December: Christmas and Hannukkah

 During Hanukkah, Rome's large Jewish community look to Piazza Barberini, where candles on a giant menorah are lit each evening.